 - 20+ Dogs – $125

-Rabies Vaccination: Before any dog may be licensed, the dog owner must provide proof of vaccination of the dog for rabies by a valid certificate of vaccination for rabies with a vaccine licensed by the United States Department of Agriculture signed by an accredited veterinarian or the kennel owner.
+Rabies Vaccination: Before any dog may be licensed, the dog owner must provide proof of vaccination of the dog for rabies by a valid certificate of vaccination for rabies with a vaccine licensed by the United States Department of Agriculture signed by an accredited veterinarian.

 Display of License: Every person having a kennel license shall keep the license exhibited in a conspicuous manner in the kennel.